 1. Contact our personal injury solicitor

-Our Personal Injury Claim Solicitors are experts in advising clients on how to make these claims.
+Our Personal Injury Claim Solicitors advise clients on how to make these claims.
 Many people use a solicitor to aid with this application process as a lot of paperwork and filing are required, and our expert team is on hand to make the process as smooth as possible.

 2. The PIAB Application